 One of the best brand gifts I received during quarantine was a Theragun massager.
 Theragun reached out to see if I would like to try their new(ish?)
 Elite massager and I was immediately intrigued: I’d been seeing it all over social media named as one of the best massage guns on the market, while also simultaneously realllllly missing my massage therapist, especially in August when I finally started working out again… I was extremely SORE, and self massage and yoga balls can only do so much.

 I have to be honest.
 This product is kind of like my first Dyson vacuum.
 I never would have bought it with my own money if I hadn’t been gifted it, but now that I have it and have been using it so often, I would absolutely repurchase it with my own money if it were lost or stolen.
 That’s my standard for deciding whether to feature something in a blog review.
 I use it a LOT and it’s made a big difference for me, especially with sore traps and neck… and my IT band.
-I even use it on my feet.
+And I even use it on my feet.
 I have now had mine for nearly a year and a half and swear by it but if you have any questions please leave them in the comments section!

 Review of Theragun Massager

 How it Works

 The Theragun massager is a gun with an ergonomic triangle-handle design you can hold to target your muscles (yes even your own back) to melt away tension and soreness.
 There’s also an app you can use with different massages and wind-downs for things like bedtime, tech-neck, a sore IT band, etc. etc.

 This is what I have.
 It retails for $399.
 I absolutely love it.
 It’s quiet but extremely powerful with 40 lbs of force.
 It’s their quietest model and I love that it is powerful but also quiet enough for me to use while I’m watching TV or a movie.